jchristopher/hierarchy/readme.txt

 3. Hierarchy Settings

 == Changelog ==

+= 0.3 =
+* Added a fix for CPTs not being nested properly in WordPress 3.4+

 = 0.2 =
 * Added a contextual CPT management link to the admin sidebar that displays only when editing an entry of that CPT